 In addition, documentation will no longer be required from commercial and retail banks for transfers abroad up to $200,000.

 Measures to reduce the impact of the Thai gold trade

 There are also changes in relation to payments relating to gold which should prove effective.
 The move means that settlements for the purchases of gold need no longer be in Thai baht through approved companies and those listed with the Bank of Thailand.

 All the measures are effective on the 8th November.

-Business leader calling on the government to work with them to bringing down the baht’s value
+Business leaders calling on the government to work with them to address and curb the currency

 Rice mills boss says exports down significantly